xflduke/chrome-native-messaging-java/README.md

 # chrome-native-messaging-java
 A Chrome Extension interacting with the Native Messaging API, which calls a Java program, in order to access host information, as certificate store.
+Basically simulating a Java Applet scenario, without NPAPI.

 **tested only on Windows.**

 This application fill the requirements below:

-1. Web Application `(test-ui folder)`, which exchange messages with a Chrome Extension via JSON `(app folder)`.
+1. Web Application `(test-ui folder)`, which exchanges messages with a Chrome Extension via JSON `(app folder)`.
-2. Chrome Extension exchange messages with the Chrome Native Messaging API `(host-dist folder)`, which calls a `.bat` and it calls a Java program `(host-project folder)` to access the Windows Certificate Store in order to list all the availabe certificates or sign documents.
+2. Chrome Extension exchanges messages with the Chrome Native Messaging API `(host-dist folder)`, which calls a `.bat` and it calls a Java program `(host-project folder)` to access the Windows Certificate Store in order to list all the availabe certificates or sign documents.
 3. Install and uninstall host application.

 ###How to test:###